keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 ### Nesting Level
 By default, the placeholder value is taken from the object retrieved in the parent job.
 As long as the child jobs are nested only one level deep, there is no other option anyway.
 Let's see what happens with a deeper nesting.

-Let's say that you have an API with the following endpoints:
+Assume that you have an API with the following endpoints:

 - `/users/` --- Returns a list of users.
 - `/user/?` --- Returns user details with given user ID.